 Some fury directed at looters is justified but rarely, if ever, matched by concern toward the victims of police brutality and broader systems of discrimination and injustice that entrench minorities in a disadvantaged societal position.
 Yes, people are protesting in Ferguson because another unarmed teenager was gunned down by police.
 Yes, people are protesting in Ferguson because minorities are subjected to 93% of police stop and searches, but less likely to have contraband or guns.
 Yes, people are protesting because small North St. Louis County jurisdictions undertake predatory policing, issuing an unprecedented amount of tickets, fines and warrants.
 However, the protests also highlight deeper structural challenges and systemic inequality embedded in the black experience; ones that require greater recognition and sustained outreach from white America.

 Never mind the obvious sins of slavery and Jim Crow segregation that laid the historic foundations of white supremacy and enduring structural inequality.
 It took centuries for whites to merely acknowledge the baseline humanity of black people.
 From the Plymouth Rock landing until passage of the Voting Rights Act of 1965, America perpetuated a centuries-long system of overt racial apartheid that dehumanized and forcefully relegated African Americans to an inferior societal position.
 Literal chains were only to be replaced with separate drinking fountains, poll taxes, and lynch mobs, further solidifying the superior status of white identity.
 On one front, we should be proud of our incremental legal progress on racial equality, culminating in the Civil Rights Act of 1964 and Voting Rights Act of 1965, but we should not get complacent.
-We should refrain from applauding ourselves because we finally allowed minorities to eat at restaurants, own homes or attend college (of course, having the adequate resources to own homes and attend college is another matter entirely and part of the larger story).
+We should refrain from applauding ourselves because we finally allowed minorities to eat at restaurants, own homes or attend college (of course, having the adequate resources and access to capital to own homes and attend college is another matter entirely and part of the larger story).